Branding Design for New Businesses: From Concept to Print

 What Is Branding Design?

-• How should the business look and feel?
+• How should this business look and feel?

-Branding Design Is a System, Not a Single File
+Branding Design Is a System, Not Just a Logo

-One of the biggest misconceptions new businesses have is believing branding is “finished” once a logo is created.
-In reality, a logo is just one part of a much larger visual system.
+One of the most common mistakes new businesses make is thinking branding is finished once the logo is done.
+In reality, the logo is only one part of a much larger system.

 • Fonts and typography rules